-5.6 Event Logging
+5.6.
+Event Logging

 All transmitters have the capacity to measure from one or more sensor inputs at several log rates.
 However, if an alarm event occurs between log intervals, then the transmitters will wake up to record this event and trigger the alarm.
-It will also transmit the alarm back to SetraCEMS over the WiFi network.
+It will also transmit the alarm back to Setra CEMS $^{\text{M}}$ Connect or Setra CEMS $^{\text{M}}$ Diligence over the Wi-Fi network.

-6 rDy for Manual Start
+6. rDy for Manual Start

-When a SRF600 transmitter has been tasked with the 'Manual Start' option, once the Task is loaded onto the transmitter the LCD will show the below figure.
+When a SRF600 transmitter has been tasked with the 'Manual Start' option, once the Task is loaded onto the transmitter the LCD will display "rDy".